What Is Menopause and the Menopausal Transition?

 - FDA Approves Novel Drug to Treat Moderate to Severe Hot Flashes Caused by Menopause.
 U.S. Food and Drug Administration.
 May 12, 2023.

 - Menopause Topics: Hormone Therapy.
-The Menopause Society.
+Menopause Society.

 - Harlow SD et al. Disparities in Reproductive Aging and Midlife Health between Black and White women: The Study of Women’s Health Across the Nation (SWAN).
 Women's Midlife Health.
 February 8, 2022.